Asymptotic Expansion for Forward-Backward SDEs with Jumps: Implementation of the asymptotic expansion

-The above result also justifies the method proposed in Fujii (2015)~\cite{Fujii-poly} for the underlying $X$ having a linear dynamics.
-For a general Affine-like process $X$ (such as $\sigma(x)=\sqrt{x}$), it is difficult to prove within the current technique due to its non-Lipschitz nature.
+\begin{remark} The above result also justifies the method proposed in Fujii (2015)~\cite{Fujii-poly} for the underlying $X$ with linear dynamics.
+As for a general Affine-like process $X$ (such as $\sigma(x)=\sqrt{x}$), it is difficult to prove within the current technique due to its non-Lipschitz nature. \end{remark}

 It is not difficult to see that $\bigl(\hat{\Theta}^{[n]}_s,s\in[t,T])$ is given by the unique solution to the following BSDE: \bea &&Y^{[n]}_s=\frac{1}{n!}\part_x^n \xi(0)(X_T^{t,x})^n+\int_s^T\Bigl\{\wt{h}_{n,r}+\frac{1}{n!}\part_x^n f^{[0]}(r)(X_r^{t,x})^n +\part_{\hat{\Theta}}f^{[0]}(r)\hat{\Theta}^{[n]}_r\Bigr\}dr\nn \\ &&\qquad -\int_s^T Z_r^{[n]}dW_r-\int_s^T \int_E \psi_r^{[n]}(z)\wt{\mu}(dr,dz) \eea where \bea &&\wt{h}_{n,r}:=\sum_{k=2}^n \sum_{i_x=0}^{k-1}\sum_{i_y=0}^{k-i_x}\sum_{i_z=0}^{k-i_x-i_y} \sum_{\beta_{i_x+1}+\cdots+\beta_k=n-i_x, \beta_i\geq 1} \frac{\part_x^{i_x}\part_y^{i_y}\part_z^{i_z}\part_u^{k-i_x-i_y-i_z}f^{[0]}(r)} {i_x!i_y!i_z!(k-i_x-i_y-i_z)!} (X_r^{t,x})^{i_x} \nn \\ &&\quad \times \prod_{j_y=i_x+1}^{i_x+i_y}Y_r^{[\beta_{j_y}]} \prod_{j_z=i_x+i_y+1}^{i_x+i_y+i_z}Z_r^{[\beta_{j_z}]} \prod_{j_u=i_x+i_y+i_z+1}^k \int_{\mbb{R}_0}\rho(z)\psi_r^{[\beta_{j_u}]}(z)\nu(dz)\nn \eea and $f^{[0]}(r):=f(r,0,Y^{[0]}_r,0,0)$.
 Since $(i_x+\sum_{j_y}\beta_{j_y}+\sum_{j_z}\beta_{j_z}+\sum_{j_u}\beta_{j_u})=n$, one can recursively show that $\hat{\Theta}^{[n]}_r$ is given by the polynomials $\Bigl\{(X_r^{t,x})^j, 0\leq j\leq n\Bigr\}$ and every coefficient is determined by the system of linear ODEs as in Section~\ref{sec-implementation}, which we leave as a simple exercise.